ming-suhi/djs-commando/docs/tutorials/security.md

 ## Setting up user check
 This feature is used to check if the interactor was the one who executed the command.
-It makes sure that only the one who executed the command can interact with the command.
+It makes sure that only the one who executed the command can interact with the components.

 1. Create a try catch statement inside the `onPress` or `onSelect` method
     ```js